Samsung Galaxy Tab 3 8.0: Features

-The Galaxy Tab 3 8.0 is released with Android 4.2.2 Jelly Bean.
-It was expected as of the Summer 2013 release that an upgrade to Android 4.3 Jelly Bean would be made available in the future; as of early 2014, the most recent news shows 4.3 being skipped with an upgrade to Android 4.4 KitKat coming sometime in 2014.
-Samsung has customized the interface with its TouchWiz UX software.
+The Galaxy Tab 3 8.0 was initially released with Android 4.2.2 Jelly Bean.
+It was expected as of the Summer 2013 release that an upgrade to Android 4.3 Jelly Bean would be made available in the future; however, the rumoured upgrade to Android 4.3 Jelly Bean has been skipped, while an upgrade to Android 4.4.2 KitKat released later in 2014.
+Samsung customized the interface with its TouchWiz UX software.
 As well as apps from Google, including Google Play, Gmail and YouTube, it has access to Samsung apps such as ChatON, S Suggest, S Voice, S Translator, S Planner, Smart Remote (Peel), Smart Stay, Multi-Window, Group Play, and All Share Play.

 The Galaxy Tab 3 8.0 is available in WiFi-only, 3G & Wi-Fi, and 4G/LTE & Wi-Fi variants.
 Storage ranges from 16 GB to 32 GB depending on the model, with a microSDXC card slot for expansion.
 It has an 8-inch WXGA Super Clear LCD screen with a resolution of 1280x800 pixels.
 It also features a 1.3 MP front camera without flash and 5.0 MP AF rear-facing camera.
-It also has the ability to record HD videos.
+It also has the ability to record HD (720p) videos.